appdotnet/object-metadata/annotation-replacement-values/+net.app.core.place.md

 <!-- provide a description of the replacement value -->
 This dynamically inserts information about a Place object into an annotation.
 The Place information is merged with any other values to form a single object.

+### Deduplication effects

+Because it is possible for duplicate entries to exist for the same Place, Factual provides a method to deduplicate one Place object by "replacing" it with another.
+As a result, you may notice sometimes that when you have stored a Place with one `factual_id` that you will later see an entry with a different `factual_id`.
+When we replace a `+net.app.core.place` in this way, we claim that it is equivalent to the one requested.

 <!-- provide at least one example of what your annotation might look like in the wild -->
 ## Example